Phylogenetic automata, pruning, and multiple alignment: Background

 The usual method for extending this approach from individual residues to full-length sequences assumes both that one knows the alignment of the sequences, and that the columns of this alignment are each independent realizations of single-residue evolution.
 One uses pruning to compute the above likelihood for a single alignment column, then multiplies together the probabilities across every column in the alignment.
 For an alignment of length $L$, the time complexity is ${\cal O}(LN)$ and the memory complexity ${\cal O}(N)$.
 This approach works well for marginalizing substitution histories consistent with a single alignment, but does not readily generalize to summation over indel histories or alignments.

 The purpose of this manuscript is to introduce another way of extending Felsenstein's recursion from single residues (or small groups of residues) to entire, full-length sequences, without needing to condition on a single alignment.
-With no constraints on the algorithm, the time and memory complexities are ${\cal O}(L^N)$, with close similarity to the algorithms of Sankoff \cite{SankoffCedergren83} and Hein \cite{Hein2001}.
-This drops to ${\cal O}(L^2 N)$ when a stochastic lower-bound approximation is used; in this form, the algorithm is similar to the partial order graph for multiple sequence alignment \cite{LeeGrassoSharlow2002}.
-The complexity drops further to ${\cal O}(LN)$ if a ``guide alignment'' is provided as a clue to the algorithm.
-The guide alignment is not a hard constraint, and may be controllably relaxed, or dispensed with altogether.
+With no constraints on the algorithm, using a branch transducer with $c$ states, the time and memory complexities are ${\cal O}((cL)^N)$, with close similarity to the algorithms of Sankoff \cite{SankoffCedergren83} and Hein \cite{Hein2001}.
+For a user-specified maximum internal profile size $\profileSizeLimit \geq L$, the worst-case time complexity drops to ${\cal O}(c^2\profileSizeLimit^4 N)$ (typical case is ${\cal O}((c\profileSizeLimit)^2 N)$) when a stochastic lower-bound approximation is used; memory complexity is ${\cal O}((c\profileSizeLimit)^2 + pN)$.
+In this form, the algorithm is similar to the partial order graph for multiple sequence alignment \cite{LeeGrassoSharlow2002}.
+If an``alignment envelope'' is provided as a clue to the algorithm, the typical-case time complexity drops further to ${\cal O}(c^2\profileSizeLimit^\alpha N)$, with empirical tests indicating that $\alpha = 1.55$.
+That is, the alignment envelope brings the complexity to sub-quadratic with respect to sequence length.
+The alignment envelope is not a hard constraint, and may be controllably relaxed, or dispensed with altogether.

 The new algorithm is, essentially, algebraically equivalent to Felsenstein's algorithm, if the concept of a ``substitution matrix'' over a particular alphabet is extended to the countably-infinite set of all sequences over that alphabet.
-Our chosen class of ``infinite substitution matrix'' is one that has a finite representation: namely, the {\em finite-state transducer}, a probabilistic automaton that transforms an input sequence to an output sequence, and a familiar tool of statistical linguistics \cite{MohriPereiraRiley2000}.
+Our chosen class of ``infinite substitution matrix'' is one that has a finite representation: namely, the {\em finite-state transducer}, a probabilistic automaton that transforms an input sequence to an output sequence, a familiar tool of statistical linguistics \cite{MohriPereiraRiley2000}.

 In vector form, Felsenstein's pruning recursion is

 where $A \fork B$ is the pointwise (Hadamard) product and $\recognize(x)$ is the unit column vector in dimension $x$.
 By generalizing a few key algebraic ideas from matrices to transducers (matrix multiplication, the pointwise product, row vectors and column vectors), we are able to interpret this vector-space form of Felsenstein's algorithm as the specification of a composite phylogenetic transducer that spans all possible alignments (see \secref{EvidenceExpandedModel}).